Aubrey Levin

-Aubrey Levin (born 18 December 1938) is a South African-born Canadian psychiatrist and former colonel in the South African Defence Force who used abusive procedures on homosexual army conscripts and conscientious objectors in an attempt to cure them of suspected same-sex attraction in apartheid era South Africa.
+Aubrey Levin (18 December 1938 – 18 December 2025) was a South African-born Canadian psychiatrist and colonel in the South African Defence Force (SADF) who used abusive procedures on homosexual army conscripts and conscientious objectors in an attempt to cure them of suspected same-sex attraction during the apartheid era of South Africa.

 During the 1970s and 1980s, Levin subjected many homosexual men and women to electroshock or chemical castration, and over 900 conscripts were forced to undergo involuntary sexual reassignment surgery.

 In 1995 Levin moved to Canada and acquired a license to practice medicine.
 He became professor of clinical psychiatry at the University of Calgary.
-In 2010 he was arrested for sexual assault of a patient; thirty men claimed they were assaulted by Levin during counseling.
+In 2010 he was arrested for sexual assault of a patient; 30 men claimed they were assaulted by Levin during counseling.
 Levin was tried and convicted for assault, sentenced to five years in prison, and his medical license was suspended.

-Early life
+Early life and education

-Levin was born on 18 December 1938 in Johannesburg, South Africa His father was the first Jewish member of the National Party; a party that promoted white Afrikaner nationalism and ruled as the leading governing party in South Africa until the end of apartheid.
+Levin was born in Johannesburg, South Africa on 18 December 1938.
+His father was the first Jewish member of the National Party; a party that promoted white Afrikaner nationalism and ruled as the leading governing party in South Africa until the end of apartheid in April 1994.

-Education

-Levin completed high school in 1954 and began his medical studies at the University of Pretoria supported by a South African Defence Force (SADF) scholarship.
+He completed high school in 1954 and began his medical studies at the University of Pretoria supported by a South African Defence Force (SADF) scholarship.
 In 1968, while he was completing his studies to earn his license as a psychiatrist, he submitted a letter to the Secretary of the South African Parliament in Cape Town, to request that he present his work using electric shocks as a treatment for "homosexuals and lesbians", before the Select Committee on the Immorality Amendment Act.
 Some of his colleagues called him Dr Shock.
-He qualified as a psychiatrist in 1969.
+He was qualified as a psychiatrist in 1969.